spiceai/quickstarts/logpruner/README.md

 curl http://localhost:8000/api/v0.1/pods/logpruner/inference
 ```

-You'll see a result telling you if now is a good time to prune logs or not, along with Spice AI's confidence in that recommendation.
+You'll see a result telling you if now is a good time to prune logs or not, along with Spice.ai's confidence in that recommendation.
 Cool!

 ```json
 {